 51% of those surveyed said they listen while driving.

-In these cases, the podcast has replaced listening to the radio.
-And importantly, driving is one of the more important times for listening to the radio, if you consider that it was once a ubiquitous practice.
-Podcasts are starting to steal radio’s breakfast, figuratively speaking.
+Driving is one of the more important times for listening to the radio, if you consider that it was once a ubiquitous practice.
+It is clear to see how podcasts are now competing with that head on.

 And in another example of people listening to podcasts away from home,